alexandrajulius/laravel-playground/README.md

 ## Database

-In order to use sqlite, download the [precompiled binaries for sql lite](https://sqlite.org/download.html).
+In order to use SQLite, download the [precompiled binaries for SQLite](https://sqlite.org/download.html).

-Then in the root directory of your project type
+Then in the root directory of your project type:
 ```
 $ sqlite3 laravel.db
 ```